krishtechstudio/vpanel-to-cpanel/README.md

 # vPanel 2 cPanel
 Wanna have a cPanel experience in vPanel(myownfreehost.net)?
 You have come to the right place.<br>
-⚠️ **I AM NOT RESPONSIBLE IF IFASTNET SUSPENDS/TERMINATES YOUR RESELLER ACCOUNT!**
+⚠️ **I AM NOT RESPONSIBLE IF IFASTNET SUSPENDS/TERMINATES YOUR RESELLER ACCOUNT!** <br>
 <hr>
-This project uses multiple Open Source Projects of WybeNetwork and a lot of Organizations.
+This project uses multiple Open Source Projects of WybeNetwork and a lot of Organizations.<br>
 Steps >
 1. Go fork my <a href="https://repl.it/@soundarrr/cpanel">repl.(Changing the scritps in Ifastnet panel takes a long time, so a small easy alternative).</a><br>
-2. After forking edit script.js, find https://domain.org and replace it with your support system url(A KB or a Discord Server URL).
+2. After forking edit script.js, find https://domain.org and replace it with your support system url(A KB or a Discord Server URL).<br>
-3. Copy the repl.it deployed URL(e.g https://cpanel.yourusername.repl.co).
+3. Copy the repl.it deployed URL(e.g https://cpanel.yourusername.repl.co).<br>
-3. Login into https://panel.myownfreehost.net and go to customise adverts area(Control Panel Adverts), choose the domain and add,
+3. Login into https://panel.myownfreehost.net and go to customise adverts area(Control Panel Adverts), choose the domain and add,<br>
 > Top Advert <br>